 Compared to the Motocaddy S range of trolleys, the M1 PRO is 40% or 37cm shorter when folded and that helps when transporting it.

 Given the compact claims I was concerned about the stability of the M1 PRO trolley, but the width of the wheelbase is pretty similar at just 3cm narrower than the S Series trolley on the left below.

 The battery tray is a little bit lower than the S-series and this lowers the centre of gravity to help the stability from the slightly narrower wheelbase.
 Taking it across a very sloping fairway it was as stable as any model in the market and you should not have any problems with this.

 The other key feature is the excellent pop-up cradle for holding a GPS device or phone.
 It is located on the frame and has an adjustable pair of padded clamps to adjust to fit any width of device up from 4.4cm up to 7.5cm.

 There is also a USB socket inside the cradle for charging your device from the main battery which is a great idea.
 With the price of a GPS cradle accessory for the S3 being around £20 range it is great to see Motocaddy include this as a standard feature on the M1 Pro and hopefully others will follow suit.

-The handle houses the now familiar Motocaddy dial that controls the trolley's 230 watt motor, 30 watts more powerful than the S1 motor.
+The handle houses the now familiar Motocaddy dial that controls the trolley's 230 watt motor.
 To stop and start is just a push on the dial and then it is very easy to control the speed with your thumb up and down through the 9 speed settings.

 My only gripe is that the hard front edge of the handle does not feel as comfortable as it could be.
 The shape looks a bit like something from a 1970's sci-fi series.
 The padding on top is fine, but something more akin to the shape of your hand like a bicycle handlebar grip would be better.